 Marketing is the business function tasked with attracting, retaining and growing customers.
 To do this effectively, marketers need to research customer needs, target the right customers, and then offer them value with the right combination of product, price, place and promotion.

-Marketing is widely applicable to employees, organizations and ordinary people: everybody has a client, and if you serve them well, this will result in positive outcomes.
+Marketing is widely applicable to organizations and individuals: everyone has clients, and serving them well results in positive outcomes.
 There are many sub-functions of marketing which need to be staffed with people who have marketing knowledge and skills: advertising, branding, channel management, customer relationship management, data analytics, marketing research, pricing, public relations, and sales, to name a few.
 Marketing tasks typically involve a blend of creativity and analysis.
 Both large and small organizations, for profit and non-profit organizations, need marketers to manage these sub-functions.

-Annual income for entry-level marketing positions range from $50-$55K.
+Average annual salary for entry-level marketing positions in San Francisco is about $53,000 (salary.com).
 Graduates of our MBA program who specialize in marketing work for organizations such as Apple, Clif Bar, Clorox, Hewlett Packard, Kaiser Permanente, Samsung, and many small start-ups and non-profit organizations.

 - MKTG 875 Brand Management